Human trafficking in Turkey

+Prosecution (2008)

 The Government of Turkey demonstrated strong anti-trafficking law enforcement and prosecutorial efforts during the reporting period.
 Article 80 of the Penal Code prohibits trafficking for both sexual exploitation and forced labor, and prescribes penalties of 10 to 15 years imprisonment, which are sufficiently stringent and commensurate with prescribed penalties for other grave crimes, such as sexual assault.

 The government reported convicting four traffickers during 2007 under its recently amended Article 80, but most prosecutions—initiated before the Article 80 amendment—continued under Article 227, the previous primary anti-trafficking statute.
 In addition to the four Article 80 convictions, the government, in 2007, prosecuted 160 suspects and convicted 121 trafficking offenders, a dramatic increase from the 36 convicted in 2006.
 Penalties imposed on traffickers convicted under Article 227 averaged three years’ imprisonment and included fines, some of them substantial.
 Thirty-two convicted traffickers received jail sentences of over four years.
 Under Turkish law, a jail term of two years or less can be reduced to probation; out of the 121 convictions, 26 were sentenced to two years or less.
 Eighteen traffickers convicted under other criminal statutes received fines and prison terms ranging from 10 months to four years and two months.
 While some improvements have been made, the Government of Turkey should continue to expand law enforcement cooperation and seek opportunities to improve judicial cooperation with source countries.

 According to a few media reports in 2007, a limited number of public servants were arrested for crimes related to trafficking.
 The Government of Turkey reported that, between 2004 and 2007, 32 public officials were subject to judicial action for assisting traffickers, mediating prostitution, or accepting bribes.
 In 2007, the government relieved a Court of Appeals Judge of his duties for aiding traffickers; the prosecution is ongoing.
 The government continued an investigation involving a prison warden who was arrested and jailed in February 2007 for misuse of authority and accepting bribes that facilitated trafficking.
 A judicial committee recommended that she be expelled from public duty.